 - Land use and transport development for climate-friendly, attractive and vibrant cities

-- Environmentally friendly and efficient urban transport systems
+- Sustainable and efficient urban transport systems (all modes)

-- Planning and decision-making for land use and transport development
+- Planning and decision-making processes and system for land use and transport development

 - CITYCENTRE Planning, knowledge and collaboration for developing vibrant and attractive city centres, Norwegian Research Council (KLIKKBAR TIL NORSK SIDE)

 - WALKMORE Making people walk more in small Norwegian cities, Norwegian Research Council (KLIKKBAR TIL ENGELSK SIDE)

 - URBAN SPRAWL Who and what is it good for.
 A project within INCLUDE: INCLUsive Decarbonization and Energy transition – a center for socially inclusive solutions through co-creation with stakeholders, Norwegian Research Council lead UiO (KLIKKBAR TIL UIO SIN SIDE: https://www.sum.uio.no/include/)

 - FREMTRANS Sustainable urban transport systems for the future for the cities in Innlandet (KLIKKBAR TIL NORSK SIDE), Regional Research Fund

 - SMARTIS 2.0 Sustainable mobility packages for a green shift among younger elderlies in Nord-Jæren, Regional Research Fund

 - Mobi-Health Whether and how the pandemic has had lasting influence on strategic land use and transport planning and development in Norwegian urban regions, Norwegian Research Council